 You do not want to buy a timeshare, unless you are very well off.
-The reason is the Maintenance fees, and the fact that some you can never get rid of.
-The only way to get rid of them is to go bankrupt.
+It would seem the only way to get rid of them is to go bankrupt, you cannot really sell them so easily on the secondary market.

 However, in some instances, if not all instances, you can actually go bankrupt on one asset, and as long as you continue to pay for things like your primary residence, or investment properties, you can continue to keep those things!
 Significant legal help would be required to get yourself out of purchasing one.
 You don't want to go bankrupt at all, not on something like this.
-And note that the resell market is not going to work, just get a lawyer.
-But before you do that, probably watch out for the maintenance fees and actual price tag of the thing.

 Try to look online for as many real estate calculators as you possibly can.
 Get familiar with them.
 They are important.
 See what an "Amortization Calculator" is, and how the amortization schedule will affect your principal/equity, and your interest.
 See what refinancing would do to this schedule.
-A great place for this is the Yahoo Finance area, and the Yahoo Real Estate Calculators.
-Ask yourself questions, and make the connections.
+A place for this used to be the Yahoo Finance, but it may no longer be around.
+When you understand the amortization calculator, you start to understand why it may not behoove you to refinance.